Bernoulli sums and R\'enyi entropy inequalities: Min-Entropy Power

 \subsection{Integers}

-In this section we will make use of a result due to Madiman-Wang-Woo \cite{madiman2019majorization} that shows that the R\'enyi entropy power is somehow decreasing under rearrangeemnt.
+In this section, we will make use of a result due to Madiman-Wang-Woo \cite{MWW19} (see also \cite{MWW21}) that shows that the R\'enyi entropy power is somehow decreasing under rearrangement.
 More precisely, these authors prove that $f_1* \cdots * f_n$ is majorized by $f_1^\# * \cdots * f_n^\#$.
-We refer to \cite{marshall1979inequalities} for background on majorization.
+We refer to \cite{MOA11:book} for background on majorization.

-The next theorem follows from \cite{madiman2019majorization}, by applying the Schur concavity of R\'enyi entropy.
+The next theorem follows from \cite{MWW19}, by applying the Schur concavity of R\'enyi entropy.

-\begin{thm}[Theorem 1.4 \cite{madiman2019majorization}] For $\alpha \in [0,\infty]$, and $f_i$ are such that $f_i^\#$ are log-concave then
+\begin{thm}[Theorem 1.4 \cite{MWW19}] For $\alpha \in [0,\infty]$, and $f_i$ are such that $f_i^\#$ are log-concave then

 \end{thm}